A Nutritionist’s Guide to Reducing Extreme Tiredness During Pregnancy

 Make the most of this special time

 Becoming pregnant is often one of the happiest times in a woman’s life.
 Understanding the changes that are happening in your body and how you can best support them is important during pregnancy and can help you to make the most of this special time.
-For more information on the key nutrients you need during pregnancy, not just for energy but to support a healthy birth, promote breast milk production and to help reduce the risk of pregnancy-related problems such as leg swelling and pre-eclampsia, click here.
+Find out about the key nutrients you need or the key vitamins for pregnancy, not just for energy but to support a healthy birth, promote breast milk production and to help reduce the risk of pregnancy-related problems such as leg swelling and pre-eclampsia.